Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What are the total closing costs in Accra in 2026 as a percentage?

-As of early 2026, total closing costs when buying property in Accra typically range from about 5% to 10% of the purchase price, depending on the complexity of the transaction and the specific services required.
+As of early 2026, total closing costs when buying property in Accra typically range from about 5% to 10% of the purchase price, with most straightforward transactions landing around 7%.

-The specific fee categories that make up this total in Accra include stamp duty (the main government tax), Lands Commission registration fees, legal and conveyancing fees, property valuation, and title search costs.
+The specific fee categories that make up that total in Accra include stamp duty (set by Ghana's Stamp Duty Amendment Act 2023), Lands Commission registration and processing fees, legal and conveyancing fees, and property valuation costs.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Accra.